the-wendell/my_dev_portal/README.md

   1. Run `bundle install` to install dependencies
   2. Run `rails db:setup` to set up the Postgres database
-  3. Run `rails db:migrate` to migrate the databse
-  4. Run `rails server` to start the server at localhost:3000
+  3. Run `rails server` to start the server at localhost:3000

 <a name="addtheme" />